xperiments/FDT-Free-IOS-AIR-Template/README.md

 Running
 ----------------

+> Drop FDT.publish.settings.xml from build dir to the ant view.

 > Drop build.xml and degugUtils.xml to the ant view.

 > First-run build.xml by double clicking it. ( Nothings happends is NORMAL )